kaushik88/kaushik88.github.io/_posts/2016-10-07-Originals.md

 thumbnail_path: blog/personal/Originals.jpg
 ---

 In his book *Originals : How Non-Conformists Move The World*, Adam Grant talks about how everyone could be an original - how they can generate new ideas, how they can voice and champion them and also how one can manage their emotions when they deal with opposition.
-The book also discusses how a leader/manager can encourage the team or company to be innovative and original.
-It finally discusses about how as a parent or teacher you can encourage children to be more innovate.
-This blog post is about how as an individual, you can generate, recognize, voice and champion new ideas.
+The book also discusses how a **leader/manager** can encourage the team or company to be innovative and original.
+It finally discusses about how as a **parent** or teacher you can encourage children to be more innovate.

+This blog post is about how as an individual, you can **generate**, **recognize**, **voice** and **champion** new ideas.

 ### Generating and Recognizing New Ideas